 You are here

-See for yourself why the Newseum is a top destination in Washington, D.C.
-As the only museum dedicated to free expression and the five freedoms of the First Amendment — religion, speech, press, assembly and petition — it’s a conversation-inspiring experience you won’t find anywhere else.
+See for yourself why the Newseum is a top destination in Washington, DC.
+The mission of the Newseum is to increase public understanding of the importance of a free press and the First Amendment.
+Visitors experience the story of news, the role of a free press in major events in history, and how the core freedoms of the First Amendment — religion, speech, press, assembly and petition — apply to their lives.

 The Newseum’s seven expansive levels feature unique artifacts, interactive exhibits and multimedia galleries.
 Experience thrilling stories of First Amendment freedoms in action and discover how they continue to shape and connect our world every day.